mtholder/tag-check/README.md

 At this point neither case generates a pair of isomorphic graphs.
 Which could be a bug in this script...

+## Examples

+`tag.py` itself is a simple example of 3 trees with a toal of 4 leaves.

+`ot-tag.py` tweaks that by adding one more leaf as the outgroup to every tree in the `tag.py` example and also processing a complete (but uninformative) taxonomy as the first input.
+This makes the example more similar to how the TAGs are used in the open tree project.

 ## TODO